GREENKEEPERS

 ROBOT MOWER

-You can meet the autonomous mower in the lane!
+You can encounter the autonomous mower in the course!

 Cameras